Gangsta (manga): Setting

 The story of GANGSTA. takes place in the city of Ergastulum (エルガストルム, Erugasutorumu), a place filled to the brim with hoodlums, prostitutes, and dirty cops.
 It is governed by four major mafia families.
 Each syndicate controls a district of the city and distribute specific rackets.
-However, Ergastulum is ultimately an open-air internment camp for superhuman individuals known as "Twilights (黄昏, Tasogare) ", also called "Tags" for the government issued dogtags they're required to wear.
+However, Ergastulum is ultimately an open-air internment camp for superhuman individuals known as "Twilights" (黄昏, Tasogare), also called "Tags" for the government issued dogtags they are required to wear.
 Twilights are the descendants of those who took the drug, Cerebret, developed during wartime to create enhanced soldiers, increasing their strength, speed and agility.
 Their children inherit these qualities, making them an unintended consequence.
-They are forever dependent on consistent doses of Cerebret to stay alive and avoid withdrawal symptoms.
+They are dependent on consistent doses of Cerebret to stay alive and avoid withdrawal symptoms.
 At the same time, however, it slowly poisons them, significantly slashing their lifespans and giving them disabilities.
 They are kept under surveillance, having been herded into Ergastulum, and xenophobia between them and the "Normal" non-Twilight refugees who settled there is constantly brewing.
 The Cerebret they need to survive is strictly regulated, expensive, and used to keep the Twilights on a short leash.